catenax-ng/catena-x-edc/README.md

 ## Inventory

-The eclipse data space connector is split up into Control-Plane and Data-Plane, whereas the Control-Plane functions as administration layer and has responsibility of resource management, contract negotiation and administer data transfer.
+The Eclipse EDC Connector is split up into Control-Plane and Data-Plane, whereas the Control-Plane functions as administration layer and has responsibility of resource management, contract negotiation and administer data transfer.
 The Data-Plane does the heavy lifting of transferring and receiving data streams.

 Depending on your environment there are different derivatives of the control-plane prepared: